texfaq/texfaq.github.io/FAQ-acrobat.md

     tools installed) pass the output through a PDFwriter in place of a printer driver.
 This route is only appropriate for simple
     documents: PDF writers cannot create hyperlinks;
--  process the document with ''vanilla'' LaTeX and generate PDF direct from the DVI using `dvipdfm`/`dvipdfmx`; or
+-  process the document with "vanilla" LaTeX and generate PDF direct from the DVI using `dvipdfm`/`dvipdfmx`; or
 -  process the document direct to PDF with pdfTeX, [LuaTeX](FAQ-luatex), or [XeTeX](FAQ-xetex).